29 Aug 2019

 I. Market Overview

-China’s kitchen appliance market has expanded considerably over recent years.
-According to mainland market surveys, the total value of China’s kitchen electrical appliance market exceeded RMB96 billion in 2017.
-Among the most in demand products were range hoods, water heaters, gas stoves and rice cookers.
+China’s kitchen appliance market has expanded considerably in recent years.
+According to mainland market surveys, the total value of China’s kitchen electrical appliance market in 2018 was around RMB67.8 billion.
+Range hoods, water heaters, gas stoves and rice cookers are among the products most in demand, while sales of dishwashers and ovens registered the fastest growth.

-In the long run, urbanisation is expected to drive steady expansion in the kitchen appliance industry.
-As of 2017, China’s urbanisation rate stood at 58.5% and is projected to rise by about one percentage point annually.
+In the long run, growing urbanisation is expected to drive steady expansion in the kitchen appliance industry.
+By 2018, China’s urbanisation rate stood at 59.6%, and it is projected to rise by about one percentage point annually.
 Advances in urbanisation, the real estate market and smart home appliances are all seen as conducive to the development of the kitchen appliance market.

-As consumers’ brand awareness continues to heighten, more emphasis is being placed on product design, functions and features, while price sensitivity is falling.
-Medium to high-end products are becoming the mainstay of the consumer market, while the demand for eco-friendly and energy-efficient kitchen appliances is also growing as consumer environmental awareness increases.
+Consumers’ brand awareness continues to heighten, with more emphasis being placed on product design, functions and features, while price sensitivity is falling.
+Medium to high-end products are becoming the mainstay of the consumer market.
+The demand for eco-friendly and energy-efficient kitchen appliances is also growing as consumers’ environmental awareness increases.

-Although built-in design is nothing new, it only began to gain popularity in the last few years.
+Although built-in kitchen design is nothing new, it has only begun to become popular in the last few years.
 Examples include Fotile’s built-in electric steamer and Siemens’ built-in coffee machine.
-The kitchen appliances launched by Bosch in recent years all have built-in design.
-In step with the ‘holistic kitchen’ concept and as the mainstream consumer is getting younger and younger, built-in designs can best meet the demand of consumers.
-According to mainland surveys, the retail sales of built-in ovens and built-in microwave ovens showed year-on-year increases of 48% and 67% respectively in 2017.
+Kitchen appliances launched in recent years by Bosch all have built-in design.
+Built-in designs, which fit in well with the ‘holistic kitchen’ concept, are popular with younger consumers, and the age of the average mainstream consumer is continuing to fall.

-Health appliances have become new growth areas as consumers have become more health- conscious in recent years, with high-speed blenders and multi-function glass kettles being good examples.
-In terms of benefits, high-speed blenders can crush the cell walls of fruit and vegetables for easier nutrient absorption.
-Multi-function glass kettles, meanwhile, are new healthcare-oriented products that can be used for making soup, medicated dishes or flower tea.
+As consumers have become more health-conscious, healthcare-oriented appliances like high-speed blenders and multi-function glass kettles have grown in popularity.
+High-speed blenders can crush the cell walls of fruit and vegetables to make it easier to absorb their nutrients.
+Multi-function glass kettles can be used for making soup, medicated dishes or flower tea.

-The localisation trend is also changing the kitchen appliance market landscape.
-According to expert analyses, many kitchen appliances in foreign households have no place in Chinese kitchens.
-For instance, induction cookers are popular in the US and Japan, with their flat design in a distinctly Euro-American style.
-In China, though, traditional cooking uses high flames and round concave pans.
-In view of this, many enterprises have launched induction cookers that can accommodate concave pans.
+The trend towards localisation is also changing the kitchen appliance market.
+Some kitchen appliances widely used abroad are unlikely to be seen in Chinese kitchens.
+For instance, induction cookers, with their flat, distinctly Euro-American style design, are popular in the US and Japan, but not in China, where traditional cooking styles using high flames and round concave pans make them unsuitable.
+In light of this, some companies have launched induction cookers that can accommodate concave pans.

 Source: Global Trade Atlas